bullhorn/rest-api-docs/source/includes/_search.md

 }
 ```

-The Search call retrieves a list of entities.
+Retrieves a list of entities.
 The search call is performed against a optimized index, therefore the query parameter should reflect Lucene Query Syntax.
 For information about the Lucene query syntax, see: [Lucene Tutorial](http://www.lucenetutorial.com/lucene-query-syntax.html)

 <aside class="notice">If you provide no request parameters, a list of available search fields are provided.</aside>